CENIA-DEV/subtrans-matsim-project/README.md

   * One subdirectory for each scenario, e.g. `scenarios/mySpecialScenario01`.
   * This minimally contains a config file, a network file, and a population file.
   * Output goes one level down, e.g. `scenarios/mySpecialScenario01/output-from-a-good-run/...`.

-### Import into eclipse

-1. download a modern version of eclipse.
-This should have maven and git included by default.
-1. `file->import->git->projects from git->clone URI` and clone as specified above.  _It will go through a sequence of windows; it is important that you import as 'general project'._
-1. `file->import->maven->existing maven projects`

-Sometimes, step 3 does not work, in particular after previously failed attempts.
-Sometimes, it is possible to right-click to `configure->convert to maven project`.
-If that fails, the best thing seems to remove all pieces of the failed attempt in the directory and start over.

-### Import into IntelliJ

-`File -> New -> Project from Version Control` paste the repository url and hit 'clone'.
-IntelliJ usually figures out that the project is a maven project.
-If not: `Right click on pom.xml -> import as maven project`.

 ### Java Version